Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Wix and GoDaddy are by no means the only choices available for building a website or online store: there is a very large number of alternative solutions available.

-If you’re on a really low budget, and just want simple selling features, Jimdo and BigCartel are both worth a look.
+If you’re on a really low budget, and just want access to some simple selling features, Jimdo and BigCartel are both worth a look.
 Read our Jimdo review, our Big Cartel review and our Big Cartel vs Shopify comparison for more details on these platforms.

-If you’re aiming to build a content-driven site, then Squarespace is a good alternative to Wix and GoDaddy — for more information about it, check out our Squarespace review, our Squarespace vs Wix comparison, our Squarespace vs Webflow comparison, our Squarespace free trial guide or our post on Squarespace pricing.
+If you’re aiming to build a content-driven site, then Squarespace is a good alternative to Wix and GoDaddy — for more information about it, check out our Squarespace review, our Squarespace vs Wix comparison, our Squarespace vs Webflow comparison and our Squarespace free trial guide.

 And if you’re looking for a really simple content site, you could consider using Canva — although best known as a tool for creating visual assets with, it comes with a simple website builder that lets you create simple but effective one-page portfolio sites.
-Check out our ‘What is Canva?’ guide for more details on the tool.
+Our Canva review breaks down its pros and cons.

 You can read our Shopify review, our BigCommerce review and our BigCommerce vs Squarespace comparison for more details on these solutions; to learn more about how Shopify specifically stacks up against Wix and GoDaddy, you can read our Shopify vs Wix and Shopify vs GoDaddy shootouts.